muses-code-js/express-workshop-2/step06.md

+---
+layout: step
+number: 6
-# Step 6 - Serving static files
+title: Serving static files
+permalink: /step06/
+---

 So we know how to send back a simple message.
 But what if you want to send back a whole HTML page, or an image?